emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/02-add-functions-call.md

 ## Reset the account's contract and state

-We'll be iterating on this smart contract during this tutorial, and in some cases it's best to start fresh with the Axion subaccount we created.
+We'll be iterating on this smart contract during this tutorial, and in some cases it's best to start fresh with the Fermi subaccount we created.
 The pattern to follow is to **delete** the account (sending all remaining testnet Ⓝ to a recipient) and then **create the account** again.

 <video autoPlay controls loop>
     <source src={chalkboardErase} type="video/mp4" />